-To allow effective competition among applicants (it being specified that applications can be submitted through a consortium), partnership contracts and concession agreements must be the object of adequate publicity.21
+To allow effective competition among applicants (it being specified that applications can be submitted through a consortium), partnership contracts and concession agreements must be the object of adequate publicity.26

-Nevertheless, partnership contracts may only be used in the following cases: if the value exceeds €2 million for immaterial assets or if the contract contains specific targets on performance; if the value exceeds €5 million for network infrastructures; or if it exceeds €10 million in the other cases.22
+Nevertheless, partnership contracts may only be used in the following cases: if the value exceeds €2 million for immaterial assets or if the contract contains specific targets on performance; if the value exceeds €5 million for network infrastructures; or if it exceeds €10 million in other cases.27

 Regarding concession agreements, publication requirements are less strict.
 The public tender notice has to be published in a newspaper authorised to carry legal advertisements and in a specialised newspaper of the relevant economic sector.
 The notice must also specify the procedures for the applications' submission and the essential characteristics of the concession agreement, including its purpose and nature.
 Granting authorities may also require the production of documents from the bidders in support of their applications (i.e., the presentation of sufficient professional and financial guarantees to ensure the continuity of the public service).

 In both cases, the publication notice must specify the deadline for applications.

 For both partnership contracts and concession agreements, tendering documents are communicated to shortlisted applicants.28

 Regarding concession agreements, the grantor must deliver reference documents to the applicant that define the quantitative and qualitative characteristics of the required benefits and, if applicable, the service pricing conditions applicable to the end user.

 Regarding partnership contracts, in a competitive dialogue, the grantor has to define the detailed needs and objectives that the project has to meet in a functional programme that is transmitted to the applicants selected for the dialogue.

 The possibility of an unsolicited proposal is contemplated neither for concession agreements nor for partnership contracts under the PPP Code.